ebryn/ember-model/README.md

 ```

-Accesing a `hasMany` relationship returns a `ManyArray` or a `EmbeddedManyArray` which have useful methods for working with the collection of records.
+Accessing a `hasMany` relationship returns a `ManyArray` or a `EmbeddedManyArray` which have useful methods for working with the collection of records.
 On any type of `hasMany` relationship you can calls `save()` and all the dirty records in the collection will have their `save()` methods called.
 When working with an embedded `hasMany` relationship you can use the `create(attrs)` method to add a new record to the collection.

 ```javascript